Graphic with text "Making the jump from sales to marketing"

 “As an SDR, you are often task-oriented.
 Whereas with marketing roles, you need to be switched on to the trends and always learning, evolving, and understanding what’s going on in the market,” Catarina says.

 “Something that worked six months ago, may not work anymore.
 And you need to try different things to see what works and what doesn’t.
-It’s like a science.
-Lots of trial and error,” she explains.
+Marketing requires constant testing—what worked six months ago might not work today.” she explains.

 Plus, she had to learn B2B martech while building up the marketing department from ground zero at the same time.
 By the end of the first year, she had a fully functioning HubSpot CRM running—making it easier for the team to nurture leads and manage its marketing activities efficiently.